XanaduAI/blackbird/doc/syntax.rst

 Here, the initial state preparation uses a template parameter ``{alpha}``, while the squeezed resource states have magnitude given by parameter ``{sq}``.

-The advantages of Blackbird templates is that a Blackbird script can encapsulate a photonic quantum circuit with free parameters --- a Blackbird interpreter can dynamically update template parameters without needing to recompile the program.
+The advantage of Blackbird templates is that a Blackbird script can encapsulate a photonic quantum circuit with free parameters --- a Blackbird interpreter can dynamically update template parameters without needing to recompile the program.